Fresh Eyes Podcast

 SBDC EATS Presents "Cocineros"

-The EATS program acts as a food incubator in where it cultivates the growth of entrepreneurship in the food industry via training and education in the Inland Empire.
+The EATS program acts as a food incubator in where it cultivates the growth of entrepreneurship in the food industry via training and education across Orange County and the Inland Empire.
 The program provides support in business development as well as a team of specialists to aid entrepreneurs in launching their products in the marketplace.
 EATS’ central areas of focus that successfully foster clients into business operations include: workshops and seminars, business and technical assistance, access to a kitchen or food processing space, and access to the community food industry cluster.
 With this crash course, we will help you in developing your business idea to starting up your business in the food industry.
 EATS is a 4 class program and ends with a Graduation Fiesta Sale where you will be able to sell your products.

 Offered in partnership between the 4th Street Market, the City of Santa Ana, the U.S. Small Business Administration and the OCIE SBDC Network.